PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 ## Conclusion
 If you have a number of small applications you need to deploy, Dokku is the right choice.
-It will provide you high level of isolation per application and will make you forget pain you experience during applications deployment.
+It will provide you high level of isolation per application and will improve your applications deployment experience.

 ## References